cydriclopez/treemodule-json/README.md

 ## Project structure

 The [src/server](./src/server/README.md) folder will contain the Go server-side app.
-In succeeding iteration of this project, this folder it will contain files.
+In succeeding iteration of this project this folder will contain files.
 As of now it is empty.
 The [src/pgsql](./src/pgsql/README.md) folder will contain the Postgresql code.
 For now this folder is also empty.

 The [src/client](./src/client/README.md) folder contains the Angular project.
 For now our focus is this [src/client](./src/client/README.md) folder.